msebbane1/Matcha/README.md

 # 2. MANDATORY PART

-IV.1 Registration and Signing-in :
+IV.1 Registration and Signing-in (M):

-    • Register : E-mail, username, last name, first name, password (protected)
+    - [x] Register : E-mail, username, last name, first name, password (protected)

-    • After Registration : an email with a unique link is send to the user to verify their account
+    - [x] After Registration : an email with a unique link is send to the user to verify their account

     • Login : Username and password and reset password with email (if they forget it)

-    • Log out : with just one click from any page on the site
+    - [x] Log out : with just one click from any page on the site

-IV.2 User profile :
+IV.2 User profile (C):

     • For first connection user must provide :
     The gender, Sexual preferences, A biography, A list of interests with tags, Up to 5 pictures(including a profile picture)